wp-plugins/universal-star-rating/readme.txt

 3. This screen shot shows the preview inside the options page

 == Changelog ==

+= 1.9.2 =
+* Changed paths inside USR so that it now uses WP constants
+* USR now loads all language files dynamically
+* Added some new internal functions
+* Code optimization

 = 1.9.1 =
 * Proofed that the plugin works with WP 4.0